KtorZ/_blog_/_posts/2015-11-12-rest_for_representational_state_transfer.markdown

 <!--more-->

 ## Pre-requisite
-First of all, we assume that any communication between the server and the client is done through SSL using HTTPS.
+First of all, we assume that any communication between the server and the client are done through SSL using HTTPS.
 Thereby, communications are protected against man-in-middle attack and we can assume that information coming from a client are really coming from a trusty client.

 Also, in order to authenticate, client will have to provide credentials on a given endpoint.
 None of those credentials are directly stored in the database.
-The server would rather store an hash using a SHA-256 algorithm and a salt, also stored alongside the password.
+The server would rather store a hash using a SHA-256 algorithm and a salt, also stored alongside the password.
 As a matter of fact no compromising and valuable information should be stored as is in the server.
 Encryption algorithms allow a one-way encryption.